-With such long and winding histories, it’s no wonder the course of a luxury brand rarely runs smooth.
+With such long and winding histories strung together by a revolving door of creative directors, it’s little wonder the course of a luxury brand rarely runs smooth.
 Fashion’s heavyweights rise and fall only to rise again as the trend barometer dictates.

-Not so erratic, however, are the signature pieces these labels produce – those designs that become synonymous with a brand over years of constant improvement, design tweaks and fresh marketing efforts, which can breathe new life into decades-old pieces.
+Not so erratic, however, are the signature pieces these labels produce; designs that become synonymous with a single name over years of constant improvement, design tweaks and fresh marketing efforts.

-Here’s a primer on the ones you should know, and perhaps one day add to your wardrobe:
+Credit cards at the ready, here’s a primer on the iconic designer goods you should know, and perhaps one day add to your wardrobe.

-Gucci’s undergone a renaissance.
-But as the brand has moved from Tom Ford’s slick sexiness to Alessandro Michele’s seventies-inflected romance, the loafer – the Italian label’s most iconic shoe – has remained the same.
-Probably thanks in equal part to the sheer versatility (loafers flit effortlessly between suit, off-duty and black tie) and the sheer volume sold.
+Gucci has undergone a renaissance recently.
+But as the brand moved from Tom Ford’s sleek sexiness to Alessandro Michele’s seventies-inflected romance, the loafer – the Italian label’s most iconic shoe – has remained the same.

 Like so many luxury brands, Gucci began life in the leather goods trade.
 Inspired by the link between equestrian sports and the international jet set, Mr Guccio Gucci placed a horsebit on the elite’s favoured shoe.
-And from there, Gucci’s loafer became the footwear of choice for politicians, businessmen and celebrities worldwide – a success the label continues to enjoy, no matter its creative director (or whether it’s black G-strings or floral blousons that they’re pushing).
+And from there, the style became the footwear of choice for politicians, businessmen and celebrities worldwide – a success the label continues to enjoy, no matter its creative director (or whether it’s black G-strings or floral blousons it’s pushing).

-At just 20 years old, Acne Studios is still a toddler in luxury terms.
-But youth isn’t necessarily a disadvantage; the brand turns over $120 million annually.
+At a little over 20 years old, Acne Studios is still a toddler in luxury terms.
+But youth isn’t necessarily a disadvantage; the brand regularly turns over in excess of $200 million annually.

 Ralph Lauren Oxford Shirt